Task 1: Implement printJobs()

 If there are no results, it should print

-To do this, you’ll need to iterate over a
+To do this, you’ll need to iterate over an

-Test this method manually before moving on to your next task:
+Test this method before moving on to your next step:

 - Save your changes.